 The Early Career Teachers programme is our response to Early Careers Framework.
 This year it has launched across the country with a community of thousands of teachers and mentors working together to keep getting better together.

-Last year there was an early roll out of the programme in some regions of the country.
+In 2020, there was an early roll out of the Early Career Teachers programme in some regions of the country.
 One of the early career teachers on this early roll out was Alicia Webster, an English teacher at Bedford Free School.
 We spoke with Alicia at the end of her first year in teaching to find out about her experience of the programme, the impact it had on her practice, and her advice for future participants…

 What got you into teaching?

 When I was about five I wanted to be a vet - and then realised I don’t like blood or animals that bite, so that was a non-starter!

 Since then, I’ve always wanted to be a teacher.
 My aunt has been a primary teacher and then a headteacher, so that plays a part.
 I loved learning myself and I had a great experience at school, and I always wanted to recreate that.

 I like that you have a very different workday every day and there’s always something new.

 It’s a nice combination – you’re working in a team, with your colleagues and your students, but also getting the opportunity to work individually and to better yourself.

 What was your experience like on the early roll out of Early Career Teachers?

 The school got in touch and told me we were taking part in an early pilot of the ECF program.
 I thought that was interesting - if everyone was going to do next year, it was quite nice to get an early premier.